bkg68w/URS_PORTAL/templates/collaboration.md

 **Once you have completed and signed the necessary documents:**

-1. Scan and save your NDA and proposal form.
+1. Scan and save your NDA and proposal forms.
 2. Email them to: **URSproject6@gmail.com**
 3. Subject line:**"Proposal Submission"**
 4. You will receive confirmation and a follow-up within 5–7 business days.